Donniezvadah/play/README.md

 $$ \text{rank}(\{\vec{e} | e \in E_A\} \cup \{\vec{p}\}) = \text{rank}(\{\vec{e} | e \in E_A\}) + 1 $$

 If the rank does not increase, the path vector can be constructed from the adversary's known vectors, and the key is compromised.
 The implementation in `krp.py` uses a helper function, `_rank_gf2`, to perform this rank comparison over GF(2) and verify secrecy.

+#### The Min-Cut Condition

+As a critical prerequisite to the linear independence check, the set of edges controlled by the adversary must form a **minimum edge cut** (or *min-cut*) between the user pair.
+This condition ensures that the adversary has just enough access to potentially compromise the key, without having redundant information.

+- **Edge Cut**: A set of edges is a cut between a user pair $(u_1, u_2)$ if removing those edges from the graph disconnects the users, meaning there is no longer a path between them.
+- **Minimum Edge Cut**: An edge cut is a *minimum* cut if it has the smallest possible number of edges among all possible cuts that separate the users.

+The framework verifies this condition using the `verify_min_cut_condition` function, which confirms two things:
+1. That the adversary's set of wiretapped edges is indeed a cut.
+2. That the size of this set is equal to the size of the minimum cut for the user pair.

+Only if this condition is met does the simulation proceed to the final secrecy verification using linear algebra.
+This two-step process ensures a more rigorous and accurate security analysis.

 ---